 The holiday season has begun, and it can be so magical as a parent of babies and young children!
 Seeing friends, visiting relatives, travel, parties, goodies, excitement, gifts and anticipation!
-As enchanting as it all can be, the holidays can also take a toll on sleep, creating many overtired babies and children.
-Here are a few tips to enjoy the holiday season with your little ones.
+But, as enchanting as it all can be, the holidays can also take a toll on sleep, creating many overtired babies and children.
+So here are a few tips for enjoying the holiday season with your little ones.

 Babies and children thrive on routines and schedules.
-They love knowing what comes next and are frequently much calmer with the predictability.
+They love knowing what comes next and are frequently calmer with predictability.

-Have you ever noticed that toddlers and young children love reading the same book over and over again or watch their favourite movie, TV show or listen to the same song 738 times in a row but love it more each time?
+Have you ever noticed that toddlers and young children love reading the same book over and over again or watching their favourite movie, TV show or listening to the same song 738 times in a row but love it more each time?
 Routine and repetition provide comfort, allowing babies and children to know what’s coming next.
-The routine lets them feel calm and empowered.
+In addition, the routine lets them feel calm and empowered.

 So, what can you do?
 Well, if your little one is struggling, look at their schedule for the last few days or even weeks.
 It will probably tell you the answer.

 It’s easy to get distracted and suddenly realise that your little one has been awake for too long.
-When little ones are overtired their bodies produce cortisol and adrenaline – stress hormones.
-These stress hormones cause your little one to fight going to sleep, sleep more restlessly and wake up sooner.
-By getting your little one to sleep when she needs it, you can help prevent her from becoming overtired.
+When little ones are overtired, their bodies produce cortisol and adrenaline–stress hormones.
+These stress hormones cause your little one to fight to go to sleep, sleep more restlessly and wake up sooner.
+By getting your little ones to sleep when they need it, you can help prevent them from becoming overtired.

 If you can, keep bedtime as consistent as possible and stick to your routine – even if you’re away from home.

-Expecting guests or travelling?
+Are you expecting guests or travelling?
 Adding some white (or pink) noise to be played for the duration of night sleep and naps can make a massive difference to sleep for babies and young children.
 White or pink noise provides a consistent sleep environment and drowns out other sounds that may wake your little one.
-Whether it’s the “prancing and pawing of each little hoof” from Santa’s reindeer, Aunt Ella’s loud laugh, or that creaky floorboard that you know to avoid but your guests don’t, you won’t have to “shush” guests in fear of waking the baby and the consistent noise.
+So whether it’s the “prancing and pawing of each little hoof” from Santa’s reindeer, Aunt Ella’s loud laugh, or that creaky floorboard that you know to avoid but your guests don’t, you won’t have to “shush” guests in fear of waking the baby and the consistent noise.
 Just be sure to play it for the duration of night sleep or naps!

-It’s hard with so many delicious treats around (guilty here!) but many children are sensitive to sugar, and it can have a significant effect on behaviour and sleep.
+It’s hard with so many delicious treats around (guilty here!)!
+But unfortunately, many children are sensitive to sugar which can have a significant impact on both behaviour and sleep.
 If you think this is the case for your little one, limit sugar in the last few hours before bed, including unsweetened fruit juices.

 If your little one has been struggling, it’s easy to get frustrated.
 When you’re out or hosting guests, it can be frustrating.
 The behaviour is likely a direct result of the change in routine, and that’s not his fault.
 He just may be struggling to cope with it.
 Some babies and children are more sensitive to these changes than others.